-- Those who meet current NICE criteria for insulin pump therapy where a successful trial of FGS may avoid the need for pump therapy, therefore demonstrating a cost saving;
+- Type 1 diabetics who meet the current NICE criteria for insulin pump therapy (HbA1c >8.5% (69.4mmol/mol) or disabling hypoglycemia as described in NICE TA151) where a successful trial of FreeStyle Libre® may avoid the need for pump therapy.

-- Those who require third parties to carry out monitoring and where conventional testing is not possible;
+- Type 1 diabetics who require third parties to carry out monitoring and where conventional blood testing is not possible.

-- Children who have significant fear or anxieties of multiple finger prick testing – any child who is diagnosed when aged 16 years or less.
+- Children who have significant fear or anxieties of multiple finger prick testing.
+[This is any child / young person who is diagnosed when less than 16 years of age.
+These children/young people should fulfill continuation criteria to continue with FGS]